 If you are an Austrian citizen, visa restrictions are not the issue.
 If you are an EU, EEA, or Swiss citizen, you generally have stronger rights to live and work in Austria, though registration and residence formalities may still apply for longer stays.

 Third-country nationals need a residence basis that permits the planned self-employed work.
-Austria's migration platform lists routes such as self-employed key workers and start-up founders, but those are not simple general freelancer visas.
+Austria's government migration platform lists routes such as self-employed key workers and start-up founders, but those are not simple general freelancer visas.
 The self-employed key worker route is for activity that creates macroeconomic benefit, such as significant investment, jobs, know-how transfer, new technologies, or regional significance.
 A tourist or short-stay visit should not be treated as permission to run a local freelance business from Austria.

 Flexhire helps Austrian freelancers find serious remote clients, structure the engagement, manage contracts, and get paid through international rails such as Wise, Payoneer, Stripe, and crypto where legally available.
 For clients, Flexhire creates a cleaner workflow than informal contracting: vetted talent, documented scopes, platform payment records, and a more professional separation between contractor and end client.